Diff4Earth/ige-jaxathon-2025/projects/neutral-density.md

 ## What we deliver

-What we deliver: 1 notebook + 1 python module containing the functions (compute neutral direction for each grid point, assess neutrality pointwise, scalar neutrality, optimization process)
+1 notebook + 1 python module containing the functions
+(compute neutral direction for each grid point, assess neutrality pointwise, scalar neutrality, optimization process)

 ## Success metrics
-*Please provide a criteria on the basis of which you will assess whether you have achieved your objectives for the hackathon*

 * The new surface after optimization should be more neutral than the 1st guess
 * It should be fast (enough): comparable speed with neutralocean for computing 1 surface